tangentsoft/pidp8i/src/cc8/README.md

 environment as you normally would, then try building one of the
 examples:

-    .R CC            ⇠ compiler front end
+    .EXE CC    ⇠ BATCH wrapper around CC?.SV
-    >ps.c            ⇠ takes name of C program; creates CC.SB
-    .COMP CC         ⇠ compile SABR output of CC8 to CC.RL

-Link and run it with:

-    .R LOADER
-    *CC,LIBC/G       ⇠ CC.RL + pre-built LIBC.RL = runnable program; /G = "go"

-These steps are wrapped up into the `CC.BI` BATCH file:

-    .EXE CC.BI       ⇠ must specify .BI to avoid running CC.SV instead
-    >ps.c            ⇠ builds, links, and runs it
+    >ps.c      ⇠ takes name of C program, builds, links, and runs it

-This particular example (`ps.c`) is particularly interesting.
+This example is particularly interesting.
 It generates Pascal’s triangle without using factorials, which are a bit out of range for 12 bits!

 The other examples preinstalled are: